 If you suspect or know your child is using marijuana, talk with them as soon as possible.
 Their health and safety is at risk.
-90% of drug addictions start in the teenage years.
-You can help prevent a life long struggle with addiction or the possibility that your child moves on to other drugs like cocaine or heroin.
+90 percent of drug addictions start in the teenage years.
+You can help prevent a life long struggle with addiction.

-For more information, visit DrugFreeAzKids.org.
+For more information on talking with your child, visit DrugFreeAZKids.org/Marijuana.

-Sources: Arizona Youth Survey, National Institute on Drug Abuse, Partnership for Drug-Free Kids
+Sources: Arizona Youth Survey, Monitoring the Future Study, National Institute on Drug Abuse, Partnership for Drug-Free Kids